 First, the player designs the vat creature as he would an enchanted item, using the improvement point cost list given below.
-If a given choice is not listed, the secret of into this Turjan gazed with rueful vexation.
-The creature in the cage returned the scrutiny with emotions beyond conjecture."

-creating vat creatures with the property in question has never been pierced.
+If a given choice is not listed, the secret of creating vat creatures with the property in question has never been pierced.
 There is no provision for creating vat creatures larger than elephants, because no such creature has ever been successfully manufactured.
-No PC may start play with a vat crea-
+No PC may start play with a vat creature.